Yankee Institute for Public Policy: Government administration and elections reform

 Yankee research has delved into reforms of the state's campaign finance laws.
 The Yankee Institute published Slanting the Playing Field: Connecticut's Flawed Publicly [sic]Financed Campaign System detailing the policy flaws in Connecticut's Citizens' Election Program, a publicly funded alternative campaign financing system available to candidates for state offices.

-The Yankee Institute filed an amicus brief in the U.S. Supreme Court case McComish v.
+The Yankee Institute filed an amicus brief in the U.S. Supreme Court case Arizona Free Enterprise Club's Freedom Club PAC v.
 Bennett in November 2010.

+Transportation

+The Yankee Institute has argued against the phasing out of internal combustion engine vehicle sales.
+In its arguments, it has highlighted the role of child labor in the supply chain of electric vehicles, the use of "energy-intensive machinery which runs on various forms of petroleum", and the role of China in the manufacturing of many electric vehicles.